 Glossy White Finish

 And since the Cricut computer-controlled cutting machines can handle up to 12 inch width you are best off using standard letter size (8.5 x 11 inches) vinyl paper with adhesive backing.

-Here are a couple of great sticker papers for this or any art or craft job:
+Here are a couple of great sticker sheets for this or any art or craft job:

 - Aiva Glossy White Full Sheet 8.5″ x 11″ Waterproof Adhesive Sticker Paper – 50 Sheets